 Tutorials will be a combination of more in-depth discussions, background material, study of related concepts, and review of homework problems.
-The content of each tutorial varies from week to week and will adjust to the needs of the class.
-You are encouraged to come to them to strengthen your understanding.
+The content of the tutorials will vary from week to week and will adjust to the needs of the class.
+You are encouraged to attend to strengthen your understanding.

 Reading: The main written resource for this class is the lecture notes.
-These will be posted on the Quercus site at the beginning of the semester.
+A current version of these notes will be posted on the Quercus site at the beginning of the semester.
+The notes are continually undergoing revision, and it is likely that an updated version will be posted later in the semester.
 The lecture notes are meant to correspond closely to the content of the lectures.
 Reading them will be helpful to solidify your understanding and to fill in details that may be glossed over in lecture.
-It is possible that there will be significant changes or additions during the semester, and new versions of individual chapters will be distributed as needed.